Yamuna: Cleanup efforts

 To address river pollution, measures have been taken by the Ministry of Environment and Forests (MoEF) in 12 towns of Haryana, 8 towns of Uttar Pradesh, and Delhi, under the Yamuna Action Plan (YAP) which has been implemented since 1993 by the MoEF's National River Conservation Directorate (NRCD).
 The Japan Bank for International Cooperation is participating in the YAP in 15 of the towns (excluding 6 towns of Haryana included later on the direction of the Supreme Court of India) with soft loan assistance of 17.773 billion Japanese yen (equivalent to about ₹700 crore [7 billion rupees]) while the government of India is providing the funds for the remaining 6 towns.
 In 2007, the Indian government's plans to repair sewage lines were predicted to improve the water quality of the river 90% by 2010.

 Under the YAP- III scheme, a new sewage treatment plant is being built at the largest such facility in India by the Delhi Jal Board (DJB).
 The plant is predicted to be able to treat 124 million gallons of wastewater per day, amounting to a daily removal of 41200 kg of organic pollutants as well as 61600 kg of solids.

 In August 2009, the Delhi Jal Board (DJB) initiated its plan for resuscitating the Yamuna's 22 km stretch in Delhi by constructing interceptor sewers, at the cost of about ₹1,800 crore (18 billion rupees).

 On 25 April 2014, the National Green Tribunal Act (NGA) recommended the government to declare a 52 km stretch of the Yamuna in Delhi and Uttar Pradesh as a conservation zone.
 A report prepared by the Ministry of Environment and Forests (MoEF) panel was submitted to the NGA on the same day.

 The High Court in the northern Indian state of Uttarakhand ordered in March 2017 that the Ganges and its main tributary, the Yamuna, be assigned the status of legal entities, making the rivers "legal and living entities having the status of a legal person with all corresponding rights, duties and liabilities".
 This decision meant that polluting or damaging the rivers is equivalent to harming a person.
 The court cited the example of the New Zealand Whanganui River, which was also declared to possess full rights of a legal person.

+On February 2025, after the Bharatiya Janata Party won the 2025 Delhi Legislative Assembly elections, the Ministry of Jal Shakti introduced the 'Yamuna Master Plan,' aimed at cleaning the river along the Delhi section.
+The plan outlines several steps to reduce pollution and restore the water quality of the river.
+Additionally, the BJP government in Delhi has set a 2027 deadline for the completion of the cleaning process, with a four-stage strategy focused on removing waste, silt, and cleaning major drains.
+As part of its plan to improve the river's surrounding environment, the government is also working on promoting tourism, including a proposed river cruise service between Sonia Vihar and Jagatpur in Delhi.